Looking to exercise your core? These yoga poses can give your core muscles a real workout while offering additional benefits.

 Whatever is strengthened must also be stretched, and Up Dog stretches not only the core but the chest and shoulders as well.

-How to Do It: Start by lying prone on the floor with your legs stretched back, the tops of your feet on the floor and your hands (fingers spread) alongside your waist.
-Then:
+1. Start by lying prone on the floor with your legs stretched back, the tops of your feet on the floor and your hands (fingers spread) alongside your waist.

 Note: Don’t push your front ribs forward, which is tough on the back, or compress the back of your neck.